Old Town & More | Public Walking Tour

 This is your city guide

-Antoni says about himself that his Polish heart pumps blood into the German brain.
+Antoni says about himself that his Polish heart pumps blood into his German brain.
 His Polish and German perspectives mix and complement each other to form a whole picture full of interesting conclusions, which he is happy to pass on to his guests.

-On his city tours, he enjoys talking to tourists and is very grateful for every unexpected question.
+On his walking tours, he enjoys talking to tourists and is very grateful for every unexpected question.